vekatze/neut/book/src/overview.md

 some-func(xs1, xs2)
 ```

-If you need more information, see [How to Execute Types](./how-to-execute-types.md).
+If you need more information, see [On Executing Types](./on-executing-types.md).

 At this point, one concern is whether operations such as taking the length of a list require copying the entire value.
 Neut avoids such copy operations by using the _box modality_, achieving something like borrowing.
 See [Static Memory Management](./static-memory-management.md) and [Modality and Memory](./modality-and-memory.md) for details.